HairAnalysisReport.com

 A hair analysis can prove helpful for planning your most beneficial exercise program.

 As seen in Improve my Energy, a hair analysis can help reveal the efficiency of two primary energy glands – the thyroid and adrenals.
-Of course, this is a subclinical evaluation and not diagnostic.
+Of course, this is through a nutritional evaluation due to the elements that each gland helps regulate.
+This is not diagnostic.

 The thyroid/parathyroid and adrenals are major glands regulating your metabolism and regulate macro minerals in the body.
 For example, the thyroid/parathyroid helps regulate calcium, magnesium, and phosphorous and the adrenals sodium and potassium.